noppoMan/node-mariadb/README.md

 =========================

 Node-mariadb is a pure javascript client for mariadb.
-Our goal is supporting almost functions of mariadb.
+Our goal is supporting almost functions and protocols of mariadb.

-<b>Node-mariadb currentyly supported only HandlerSocket Driver(ver 0.1.1).</b>
+<b>The latest version of node-mariadb supported only HandlerSocket Driver(ver 0.1.1).</b>

 ## Supported protocol and function.
 * HandlerSocket